 Home visitors are qualified early childhood staff of the Family and Child Care Connections' Family Child Care Agency who screen, monitor and support family child care providers.
-Every agency-affiliated and approved child care provider will be assigned a home visitor who will visit the family child care home once a month as required by the Child Care Services Legislation and more as required by the family child care provider.
+Every agency-affiliated and approved child care provider will be assigned a home visitor who will visit the family child care home once a month as required by the Child Care Legislation and more as required by the family child care provider.

 Prior to Approval

 Home visitors provide valuable help to child care providers during the process to become approved by the Family Child Care Agency.
-They help family child care providers understand how the Child Care Services Legislation works and provide a list of documents and inspections the provider needs to gain approval.
+They help family child care providers understand how the Child Care Legislation works and provide a list of documents and inspections the provider needs to gain approval.

 During the approval process, home visitors provide ongoing advice related to the home set-up, program activities and professional development.
 These consultations are offered at no charge.
 Help can be provided all along the approval process, which can take from two to six months.